SystemsApproach/private5g/software/smallcell.rst

-``access`` as interfaces in the context of a particular compute environment (e.g., the UPF container), they can also be viewed as virtual bridges or virtual links connecting a pair of compute environments (e.g., the host machine and the UPF container).
+``access`` as interfaces in the context of a particular compute environment (e.g., the UPF container), they can also be viewed as virtual bridges or virtual links connecting a pair of compute environments (e.g., the host server and the UPF container).
 This makes the schematic shown in :numref:`Figure %s <fig-macvlan>` a helpful way to visualize the setup.